-How have you prepared for survival cooking so that your family will have a hot meal if there is no electricity?
+Have you prepared for survival cooking so that your family will have a hot meal if there is no electricity?

 During World War II, the army discovered that men fighting in the bitter cold would do well if they had one hot meal a day.
 Without it, they would die from living out in the cold.
-In certain disaster situations, your family needs a hot meal also.
+In most disaster situations, your family needs a hot meal also.

 Let's list the ways you can provide hot meals when there is no electricity or natural gas coming into your home.

 Solar cooking!
 This is the most fuel-efficient way to cook - emergency or not.

 Use it any day or take it camping.
 No fuel to pack.
 No messy charcoal or flammable liquids.
 It even folds down to the size of a small suitcase - very portable!